texnokot/WebGoatonAzureACI/README.md

 Authorize and Run pipeline.
 It will take some time for Maven task, but after it should create and deploy container to ACR and publish it to ACI.

 Enjoy learning security issues with WebGoat solution.

-ERROR: The DNS name label 'ndcwebgoat' in container group 'webgoatdemo' not available.
-Try using a different label.